 5 teens shot after senior skip day event in Greenbelt

-PRINCE GEOREGE'S COUNTY, Md. - Five teenagers were shot at Schrom Hills Park in Greenbelt, Maryland Friday after hundreds of students gathered earlier in the afternoon for a senior skip day water gun fight.
+PRINCE GEOREGE'S COUNTY, Md. - Five teenagers were shot at Schrom Hills Park in Greenbelt, Maryland, on Friday after hundreds of students gathered earlier in the afternoon for a senior skip day water gun fight.

-Greenbelt Police Chief Richard Bowers said there were at least 5-600 high schoolers when officers arrived at the park.
+Greenbelt Police Chief Richard Bowers stated that there were at least 500 to 600 high schoolers present when officers arrived at the park.

-Due to the number of teens, the Maryland State Police Department sent reinforcement to the area to help disperse the crowd and control the traffic on nearby streets.
+Due to the significant number of people, the Maryland State Police Department dispatched reinforcements to the area to assist in dispersing the crowd and managing traffic on nearby streets.

-Chief Bowers said that shortly after the officers got there, just before 3:00 p.m., they heard 8-10 gunshots ring out.
+Chief Bowers noted that shortly after the officers arrived, just before 3:00 p.m., they heard 8 to 10 gunshots.

-Five teens, between the ages of 16 and 18, were found suffering from gunshot wounds, and the suspect, detectives currently believe, left the park when the massive group took off onto Hanover Parkway.
+Five teens, aged between 16 and 18, were discovered suffering from gunshot wounds.
+Detectives currently believe the suspect fled the park as the large group ran off onto Hanover Parkway.

-Bowers reported that one of the teens who were shot is in critical condition, and the others are currently stable, and recovering at local hospitals.
+Bowers reported that one of the injured teens is in critical condition, while the others are currently in stable condition and undergoing treatment at local hospitals.

-Detectives are asking the students who attended the party, which was promoted on social media, to contact them with information regarding the shooting.
+Detectives are urging students who attended the event, which was promoted on social media, to reach out with any information regarding the shooting.

-"This is a horrible, tragic, senseless act that happened today," Bowers said.
-"There is absolutely no reason that this occurred.
-To have something like this occur is madness … This was high school kids.
+"This is a horrible, tragic, senseless act that occurred today," Bowers said.
+"There is absolutely no justification for this incident.
+To have something like this happen is madness...
+This involved high school students.
 It was unnecessary and unacceptable.
-We have to come together to find a way to keep this from happening."
+We must unite to prevent such occurrences in the future."

 This is a developing story.
 Stay with FOX 5 for updates and more information.